Post-B.S. Pharmacy Programs

-Table 2 and Table 7 of the Pharmacy School Admission Requirements (PSAR) publication provide information on colleges and schools of pharmacy currently offering non-traditional Pharm.D. programs.
-Applicants should visit the website of each pharmacy institution and contact them directly for more information on these post-B.S. pharmacy programs.
+To learn more, Table 2 and Table 7 of the Pharmacy School Admission Requirements provide information on colleges and schools of pharmacy currently offering non-traditional Pharm.D. programs.
+Contact schools directly for more information on these post-B.S. pharmacy programs.